The Last Alaskans

-The Last Alaskans is an American reality television series.
-The series premiered on Animal Planet on May 25, 2015.
+The Last Alaskans is an American reality television series that premiered on Animal Planet on May 25, 2015.
 The second season premiered on the Discovery Channel on April 12, 2016.
 The fourth and final season premiered on the Discovery Channel on November 25, 2018.

-The series follows several families and trappers who live in the Arctic National Wildlife Refuge in Alaska.
+The series follows several families and trappers as they survive each winter season off-grid, in the Arctic National Wildlife Refuge in Alaska.